iangreenberg/hltestsite/applicationInfo/README.md

 # Application Information Storage

-This directory stores application form submissions as text files.
+This folder stores application submissions from the HempLaunch website in text format.

 ## File Format

-Files are named using the pattern: `application_{timestamp}_{name}.txt`
+- Files are named in the format: `application_[timestamp]_[sanitized-name].txt`

-Each file contains the application data in a readable text format with fields clearly labeled.
+- Files contain JSON data of the application submission

+## Data Fields

+Applications include the following information:
+- Full Name
+- Email Address
+- Phone Number
+- Business Name (if applicable)
+- City & State
+- Business Situation
+- Package Interest
+- Business Basics Status
+- Launch Timeframe

 ## Security Notice

-This simple file-based storage system is for demonstration purposes.
-In a production environment, sensitive user data should be stored in a secure database with proper encryption and access controls.
+This data should be treated as confidential customer information.